EPCCed/eidf-docs/docs/services/s3/s3browser.md

 To view a bucket, including its URL and files:

-* Click the bucket name within the 'BUCKETS' area.
+1. Click the bucket name within the 'BUCKETS' section.
-* The bucket URL will be shown.
+1. The bucket URL will be shown.
 The bucket URL is of form `https://s3.eidf.ac.uk/<project-name>:<bucket-name>`, for example `https://s3.eidf.ac.uk/eidfNNN:mybucket`.
-* The files in the bucket will be listed in a table.
+1. The files in the bucket will be listed in a table.

 To refresh the view of the selected bucket, to reflect any changes to the bucket since the web page was last loaded, click **Refresh**.